lleger/site/README.md

 - Fix cf/cnames issue
 - Add some tests for thor functionality

+### Some things I'm still considering

+- **Gitignore drafts**: Currently not doing this, but I'm not sure I need to track these with git.
+Especially with the following.
+- **Dropbox sync**: I have my drafts and posts folder in Dropbox, so I can make changes to posts on-the-go.
+I can't publish these changes until I get back to my computer, however.
+With this system in mind, and with my use of various Markdown editors, I need to reconsider how the Thor commands work.
+For example, I probably want to just create a new draft manually in iA Writer with no YAML front matter and with a regular filename ("My New Post.md") and use Thor to change the filename, add the front matter, and move the file.

 ## Thor: Command Line Hotness

 [Thor](http://github.com/wycats/thor) is configured to provide some wonderful tools to make blogging easier.
 To list the available commands, use `thor list`.
 To get help on a command, including its usage and parameters, use `thor help <command>`.